 Gondar is probably one of the most culturally significant places on your backpacking trip to Ethiopia.
 Here you will find the ruins of the former palace of Fasil Ghebbi.
 You should definitely visit this place.
 By the way, in the old ruins I felt more like being in Europe than in Africa.
 In addition to the palace, there are also some Orthodox churches (for example, the Debre Birman Selassie Church), which you can visit (usually for a fee).
 Also worth seeing is the Royal Orthodox Bath – the Fasilides Bath in Gondar.
 Generally, one full day should be enough to visit the most important Gondar sights.
 The city is (for Ethiopian standards) relatively touristy and there are some hotels and accommodation options.
-I stayed here at the Florida International Hotel Gondar – a good place if you want something a little more enjoyable.
+I stayed here at the Florida International Hotel Gondar – a good hotel, especially if you’re tired of staying only in low budget places.

 By the way, Gondar is also the perfect starting point to organize your trip to the Simien Mountains.
 More about that below.